elmbridge/curriculum/Getting Started.md

 ### The String Module

-Let's use some functions from the [`String` module](http://package.elm-lang.org/packages/elm-lang/core/latest/String).
+Let's use some functions from the [`String` module](http://package.elm-lang.org/packages/elm-lang/core/latest/String), which is one of the modules imported by default.

 Any function we want to use is namespaced under `String`: